elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 Had this once, it's good.
 Too many 8/10s though, so I'll have to retest them to figure out which ones are better.

+### Celsius Tropical Vibe (8 / 10)

+Tag line: _Sparkling Starfruit, Pineapple Flavour_

+A new entrant to the 8/10s.
+For drinks rated 8+, I suggest applying a round robin to enjoy the variety of flavours.

+A lot of people say that the bilingual label increases costs and hurts competition but I digress.
+Celsius went as far as to even localize the word flavour.
+Not to mention some energy drinks are cheaper in Canada after doing a simple USD to CAD conversion.
+Maybe that's just due to Canadians having lower purchasing power but oh well.

 ### Nos (7.5 / 10)

 Rating only